ilovetocode2019/Highlight/README.md

 # Highlight

-A Discord bot that DMs you when a highlight word is found in a chat.
+A Discord bot that notifies you through DMs when a highlight word is found in a channel.

 If you have questions or issues, feel free to join the [support server](https://discord.gg/eHxvStNJb7) on Discord.

 ## Features
 - DM notifications for highlight words